wildec2/kotlin-spring-google-genai/README.md

 - **maxOutputTokens**: Sets the maximum number of tokens (words or parts of words) the model will generate in the output.
 This limits the length of the generated response.

+- **TopP**: The maximum cumulative probability of tokens to consider when sampling.

+- **TopK**: Optional.
+The maximum number of tokens to consider when sampling.

+---

 ## Development

 ### Structure